|Nicole Mirea db8b24dfd4||2 weeks ago|

 The calendars serve different roles in the booking process:

-EXP_AVAILABILITY_CALENDAR: each event on this calendar will be split into 15-minute timeslots for booking participants.
+EXP_AVAILABILITY_CALENDAR: each event on this calendar will be split into timeslots for booking participants.
 Availability events should occur on Mondays (for pick-up appointments) and Fridays (for drop-off appointments).
+These events will be split into timeslots with length equal to

 EXP_BOOKINGS_CALENDAR: events on this calendar are created by the Firebase app automatically, when participants book appointment slots.
 Each event represents an appointment, and the title contains information about the appointment (the participant's numeric ID, their email address, and the type of appointment [pick-up/drop-off]).